Atotaro98/Atotaro98/Readme.md

 ![](https://media.giphy.com/media/3o6ZtpxSZbQRRnwCKQ/giphy.gif)

-*Hello, my name is Alejo, within my GITHUB I will be uploading projects and works that I have done or collaborated with.
+## Hello, my name is Alejo

+  I will be uploading projects and works that I have done or collaborated with.
 I would be delighted for you to visit my portfolio: [Alejo Totaro | Portfolio](https://atotaro98.github.io/index.html) Some of my jobs or projects that I work on are the following:*